MFA — Post-Professional

 To begin the admissions process, visit the VCUarts Graduate Applicants page and review all admission requirements.
 All applicants will submit the University Graduate Application to VCU.
 Before starting the application, please review the MFA program specific requirements, which are located near the end of the Graduate Applicants page.
-Items specific to this MFA program are:

 - An interview with the MFA program director is recommended, but not required.

 Particular attention is given to the statement of purpose, professional experience, portfolio and research interest.
 There isn’t a predetermined preferred length for the writing sample.
 Rather applicants are advised to submit a writing sample that has a clearly articulated thesis statement; identifies and interprets primary and/or secondary sources in support of a well-argued thesis; and offers a coherent, cohesive narrative.